Magnesium stearate safety, side

 of stearic acid) without any concerns, but get all worked up about insignificant

-amounts of MS found in supplement capsules.
+amounts found in capsules.
 It defies logic.

 Most dietary supplement capsules have about 500 mg of herbs or